Richard S. Sutton: Awards and honors

-Sutton is a fellow of the Association for the Advancement of Artificial Intelligence (AAAI) since 2001; his nomination read: "For significant contributions to many topics in machine learning, including reinforcement learning, temporal difference techniques, and neural networks."
+Sutton has been a fellow of the Association for the Advancement of Artificial Intelligence (AAAI) since 2001; his nomination read: "For significant contributions to many topics in machine learning, including reinforcement learning, temporal difference techniques, and neural networks."
 In 2003, he received the President's Award from the International Neural Network Society and in 2013, the Outstanding Achievement in Research award from the University of Massachusetts Amherst.
+In 2021, he was appointed Canada CIFAR AI Chair and received the IJCAI Award for Research Excellence.
 He received the 2024 Turing Award from the Association for Computing Machinery together with Andrew Barto; the citation of the award read: "For developing the conceptual and algorithmic foundations of reinforcement learning."

 In 2016, Sutton was elected Fellow of the Royal Society of Canada.
-In 2021, he was elected Fellow of the Royal Society of London.
+In 2021, he was elected Fellow of the Royal Society (FRS) of London.

-Research and publications
+Research

 Sutton introduced temporal-difference methods for prediction and control, establishing convergence properties and practical algorithms.
 He proposed integrated learning and planning through the Dyna architecture.
 He co-developed the options framework for temporal abstraction in reinforcement learning.
 He co-authored the first modern policy gradient formulation with function approximation.

-His essay The Bitter Lesson summarized a view that general methods that scale with computation dominate domain-specific approaches in the long run.
+Sutton's essay The Bitter Lesson argued that general methods that scale with computation dominate domain-specific approaches in the long run.

+His former doctoral students include David Silver and Doina Precup.